-As the Energy Sector Evolves – Challenges and Concerns
+As the Energy Sector Evolves – AI Challenges and Concerns

 EMA members get a 20% discount with the code EMA20.